Pulmonary valve stenosis is when the pulmonary valve is thickened or can't open fully.

 Open heart surgery—to repair valves that can not be opened with balloon valvuloplastyValve replacement—the valve is replaced with a mechanical or tissue valve

 There are several steps your child can take to avoid some of the complications of pulmonary valve stenosis: Get regular medical care.
-This includes basic checkups and heart tests.Take antibiotics before any dental cleaning, dental work, or other invasive procedures if it is recommended by your doctor.
+This includes basic checkups and heart tests.Take antibiotics before any dental cleaning, dental work, or other invasive procedures if it is advised.
 Not all patients with valve stenosis need antibiotics for these procedures.Eat a healthy diet that is low in salt.
-Work with the doctor or dietician to plan a healthy diet for your child.
+Work with the doctor or dietitian to plan a healthy diet for your child.
 This may help decrease the pressure in your child’s heart and improve symptoms.

 Monitor blood pressure at home.
 Inform the doctor if your child seems to be developing high blood pressure